Join the Cult: Converting to Object-Oriented Programming

 The layout and positioning are not quite to my tastes, but the subdued, neutral matte color scheme is right up my alley at the moment.
 I’ve tweaked a few elements–sidebar width, search bar, header height, etc.–to be a bit more compact.

 I had wanted to design my own theme, but I decided to swallow my pride and just pick one, because I don’t want this blog to feel like work, and I’ll never write here if I feel like it’s unfinished.
 So this will do for now.
-Perhaps I’ll build my own theme when & if I convert this blog from Wordpress over to Escher.
+Perhaps I’ll build my own theme when & if I convert this blog from WordPress over to Escher.